SnickerdoodleLabs/protocol/documentation/sdql/README.md

 - array: an array of arrays
 - number: an array of numbers

-### returns (optional)
+### returns (required)
-The `returns` keyword specifies one or more candidate return instances that may be delivered to an insight aggregator.
+The `returns` keyword can specify one or more candidate return instances that may be delivered to an insight aggregator.
 The return instances are referenced in the `returns.logics` block and have the following sub-keywords:

 #### returns.{returns.id}.name
 What is the type of return: